ajcborges/devsecops-tactical-workbook/docs/_source/setup.rst

 In this book, we will explore a combination of techniques that can refresh your skills and align your projects with current software development techniques.
 We can use small bits and pieces from various technolgies to create a secure build pipeline for our lab and development work, test, and even production environments.
+The techniques here are meant to help the security-minded developer sharpen her or his skills, and introduce tips and tactics that benefit the teams they are a part of.
+There are many, many ways to reach similar goals these days with the preponderance of Open Source and commercial tools available.
+By focusing on a few we can blaze a trail to success in our projects.

 We have a goal in mind of selecting complementary tools and process to construct and streamline our ways of working.
 We will attempt to leverage these ways to